Kiuwan logo

 Software Bill of Materials Analysis Tools

-Using a validation tool to create an SBOM and manage open source security simplifies the process and reduces the risk from third-party code.
+Using a validation tool to create an SBOM and manage open-source security simplifies the process and reduces the risk from third-party code.
 Kiuwan’s Open Source Insights (SCA) automates the process throughout the software lifecycle.
-SCA generates a complete and accurate inventory of all third-party or open source components used in applications and builds.
+SCA generates an accurate inventory of all third-party or open-source components used in applications and builds.
 It detects any threats so they can be quickly addressed and patched as needed.
 Developers can automatically manage libraries, check for updates, track versions, and get obsolescence alerts.

 Kiuwan Insights eliminates the process of manually compiling an inventory.
-Code quality analysis also identifies unused code and removes it, reducing the risk of dependencies issues.
+Code quality analysis also identifies unused code and removes it, reducing the risk of dependency issues.
 SCA also supports many languages and offers plans to suit the needs of every team.
-Reach out today to find out how we can help manage all aspects of your open source risks.
+Reach out today to learn how we can help manage all aspects of your open-source risks.

 In This Article: